lazarevia/NetEngineer/Labworks/Lab_03/Implement_DHCPv4/README.md

 ----
 ### Part 1:	Build the Network and Configure Basic Device Settings
-In Part 1, you will set up the network topology and configure basic settings on the PC hosts and switches.
+In Part 1, we will set up the network topology and configure basic settings on the PC hosts and switches.

 #### 1.1 Establish an addressing scheme
 Subnet the network 192.168.1.0/24 to meet the following requirements: